Case 002: Two Senior Leaders of the Khmer RougeKhmer Rouge Trials

 Severance Order and Case 002/1

 On September 22, 2011, the ECCC issued a “severance order” separating Case 002 into segments by topic and chronology.
 The Trial Chamber decided to separate the case in order to allow the Chamber to issue a verdict and sentence, if appropriate, at the end of each segment.
-This arrangement would permit the establishment of facts, guilt or innocence, and the issuance of a sentence, as soon as possible, before the defendants and the victims pass away.
-The first segment, known as Case 002/1, covered the allegations in the indictment of crimes against humanity, including murder, extermination, persecution (except on religious grounds), forced transfer and enforced disappearances, that occurred during the forced evacuation of Phnom Penh in April 1975 and the second phase of forced transfers from different parts of the country in 1976, as well as the execution of former Lon Nol soldiers at Tuol Po Chrey in Pursat immediately after the Khmer Rouge takeover in 1975.
-In addition, Case 002/1 involved evidence on the structure of Democratic Kampuchea, the Roles of each of the Accused (both in the establishment of Democratic Kampuchea and their role in the Democratic Kampuchea government), and the five policies driving Democratic Kampuchea.
-The first judgment issued by the Court against Nuon Chea and Khieu Samphan found the senior leaders guilty of these crimes only.
-The second trial, which will cover the remaining charges against the senior leaders, is scheduled to begin on October 17, 2014.
-For the full list of crimes that will be covered at the next trial, click here.
+This arrangement would permit the establishment of facts, guilt or innocence, and it would facilitate the issuance of a sentence as soon as possible, before the older defendants and victims passed away.
+The first segment, known as Case 002/1, covered the allegations in the indictment of crimes against humanity — including murder, extermination, persecution (except on religious grounds), forced transfer and enforced disappearances — which occurred during the forced evacuation of Phnom Penh in April 1975 and the second phase of forced transfers from different parts of the country in 1976, as well as the execution of former Lon Nol soldiers at Tuol Po Chrey in Pursat immediately after the Khmer Rouge takeover in 1975.
+In addition, Case 002/1 involved evidence on the structure of Democratic Kampuchea, the roles played by each of the accused (both in the establishment of Democratic Kampuchea and in the Democratic Kampuchea government), and the five policies driving Democratic Kampuchea.
+The first judgment issued by the court against Nuon Chea and Khieu Samphan found the senior leaders guilty of these crimes only.
+The second trial, which will cover the remaining charges against the senior leaders, commenced on October 17, 2014.
+For the full list of crimes to be covered at the trial, click here.

-By the close of the substantive hearings and impact hearings in Case 002/1, the Court received 46 written records of interviews with the Charged Persons; over 1,000 written records of interviews of witnesses and Civil Parties; numerous reports on crime sites, demographic data and medical evidence; as well as over 11,600 pieces of documentary evidence relating to the facts of the case.
-Video highlights and transcripts of the proceedings are available on the Court website.
+By the close of the substantive hearings and impact hearings in Case 002/1, the court received 46 written records of interviews with the Charged Persons; over 1,000 written records of interviews of witnesses and Civil Parties; numerous reports on crime sites, demographic data and medical evidence; and over 11,600 pieces of documentary evidence relating to the facts of the case.
+Video highlights and transcripts of the proceedings are available on the court website.

 Initial hearings commenced in June 2011, addressing, among other issues, reparations to be awarded to the Civil Parties upon a conviction, and the parties' voluminous witness lists—more than 1,000 in total.

-Following the opening statements made by the prosecutors and the defendants on October 17, the Court will hear evidence related to the Tram Kok cooperatives, with the first witness testifying on Monday, October 20.
+The second and final trial against Nuon Chea and Khieu Samphan, Case 002/2, began on October 17, 2014 and covers a broader range of atrocities, including genocide; forced marriage and rape; treatment of Buddhists; internal purges; and the targeting of former Khmer Republic officials, four security centers, three worksites, and one cooperative.
+For the full list of crimes to be covered at the trial, click here.
+Following the opening statements made by the prosecutors and the defendants on October 17, the court was scheduled to hear evidence related to the Tram Kok cooperatives, however the court was forced to postpone the evidentiary hearings after a boycott by the defense teams for Nuon Chea and Khieu Samphan.
+Although the defense team for Nuon Chea rejoined the hearings on November 17th, counsel for Khieu Samphan continued the boycott, demanding that hearings for Case 002/2 resume only after December 29, 2014, the deadline for appeals in Case 002/1.
+As a result of the legal team’s continued demands, the court adjourned the hearings until January 8, 2015.
 Subsequent hearings will cover crimes committed at worksites, the treatment of targeted groups, crimes committed at security centers, internal purges, the regulation of marriage, the nature of the armed conflict and, finally, the role of the accused.
 Unless otherwise specified, proceedings will take place three times a week in Phnom Penh.
-You can watch any day of the trial on the Court’s video archive here.
+You can watch any day of the trial on the court’s video archive here.